crunchynapkin404/TPS/SCHEDULE_IMPLEMENTATION.md

 ## Overview

-The TPS Schedule System has been completely rewritten as a full API-driven, production-ready solution using Alpine.js and Tailwind CSS.
+The TPS Schedule System needs a full API-driven, production-ready solution using Alpine.js and Tailwind CSS.
 This implementation provides a modern, interactive calendar interface for managing team assignments.

 ## Features Implemented